Paris in the Middle Ages: Water

 In the Middle Ages, the water of the Seine was polluted with waste from butchers, tanners, decomposing corpses in cemeteries, and animal and human waste.
 Wealthy Parisians, the monasteries, and the royal palace had their own wells, usually in the basements of their buildings.
 Ordinary Parisians took their water from one of the three city public fountains that existed in 1292 or paid one of the fifty-five water porters registered in that year to carry water from the fountains to their residence.
 Many Parisians took the risk and drank the water from the river.

-Public bathing were common in medievals Paris, and there were about twenty-six public baths in Paris in 1272.
+Public bathing was common in medieval Paris, and there were about twenty-six public baths in Paris in 1272.

 Sewers

 The ancient Gallo-Roman town of Lutetia had an efficient sewer along what is now the Boulevard Saint-Michel, but it was ruined and abandoned in the third century AD.
 In the medieval period, the few paved streets had small channels in the center for waste water and rain.
 They ran downhill into two larger open sewers, and then either to the Seine or to the moats of the fortifications built by Charles V. Documents from 1325 record a sewer called the "Sewer of the Bishop" on the Île de la Cité that ran beneath the Hôtel Dieu into the Seine.
 A more ambitious covered sewer, three hundred meters long, was built in 1370 from the Rue Montmartre to the moat of the city walls.
 Another covered sewer was built along the Rue Saint-Antoine toward the Bastille; it had to be diverted to the modern Rue de Turenne in 1413 because it passed too close to the residence of King Charles VI at the Hôtel Saint-Pol, and the aroma disturbed the king and his court.
 The city did not have an efficient system of covered sewers until Napoleon built them at the beginning of the 19th century.